How to create a telehealth application to save lives during COVID-19

 The traditional clinical approach is incomplete without the possibility to provide help remotely to those who cannot reach the hospital.
 With telemedicine, it has become possible to close this gap, and has given many benefits to both doctors and patients:

 1. Mitigating the risks of visiting contagious patients.
 Telehealth allows doctors to stay safe while avoiding face-to-face interactions with sick patients.
 This advantage became much more evident during the COVID-19 pandemic.
 Telehealth apps allow medical staff to continue serving patients online, without the risk of getting sick.
-As a result, such online diagnostics and monitoring can help flatten the curve in the times of a major health crisis.
+As a result, such online diagnostics and monitoring can help flatten the curve in times of a major health crisis.

 “For clinicians who are self-isolating or under quarantine, video consultation allows them to continue treating patients.
 In such crucial times, we know that every doctor available to help the situation counts.
 Beyond COVID-19-specific consultation, we also need these doctors to continue providing primary care – through telehealth – for ailments like eye infections, skin conditions, urinary tract infections, and chronic diseases, etc.,” — said Dr. Kevin Kok, a practicing doctor and chief operating officer of Doctor Anywhere.

 2. Availability of specialists.
 Many people living in small cities or remote areas cannot easily reach the necessary specialists.
 In the USA, there is an average of 40 doctors available for every 100,000 patients living in rural areas.
 Due to telemedicine, doctors are available despite the distance.
 Patients do not need to make long trips to a healthcare facility when it’s not obligatory.
-It is especially important for the disabled, elderly people, and kids, who cannot easily travel.
+It is essential for the disabled, elderly people, and kids, who cannot easily travel.

 3. Time-saving.
 Most hospital visits are basic and can be handled easily via a phone or a video call.
 When you need to refill your prescription, it can be really frustrating to go to the doctor’s office, waste time in traffic, and wait in line.
-Instead of this, having a video-conference with a doctor can quickly and effortlessly answer patients’ questions and save hours.
+Instead of this, having a video conference with a doctor can quickly and effortlessly answer patients’ questions and save hours.

 4. Less medical staff burnout.
 The biggest part of a physician’s day is spent on red tape like collecting the patient’s history, entering data into the patient’s profile in the EMR, and making reports at the end of the day.
 A telemedicine app can automate most of these tasks. giving doctors an opportunity to better schedule their days and feel better.

 5. Cost-effectiveness.
 As most of the administrative duties are handled by the app automatically, doctors can spend more time with patients.
-As a result, their client load expands and profits increase.
+As a result, their client load expands, and profits increase.

 6. Preventing patients’ data loss.
 Cloud-based telemedicine platforms are able to collect, process, and securely store huge amounts of information.
 The data entered into the app can be synchronized with electronic health records (EHR) used by the patient’s regular doctor.
-This allows doctors to easily access each patients’ health history and have a 360°-view of their health status, previous diseases and prescriptions.
+This allows doctors to easily access each patients’ health history and have a 360°-view of their health status, previous diseases, and prescriptions.
 This will allow them to make more accurate diagnoses.

 Why Start a Telemedicine Business App Today?